 Communication (New - Fall 2018): Associate in Science (AS) (2036)

 If you’re a natural wordsmith or people-person, and you enjoy finding ways to communicate messages, express ideas and engage with others, the field of communications might be the right fit for you.
 The Communication Associate in Science (AS) program at HACC can lead you to a rewarding career in three different concentration areas.
 As you receive your associate's degree, you have the option of transferring your credits to a four-year school to pursue a bachelor’s degree in your chosen concentration.
-Our admissions counselors are ready to help you learn more about our Communication program.

 What can I do with this in the workforce?